3 ways to use Blockchain in your business (hint: it's not just for Bitcoin)

-2018 is a year of changing tides, particularly with regards to data transparency - we’ve had the GDPR come into effect, we’ve witnessed the Cambridge Analytica scandal and we’ve watched Bitcoin soar to nearly its highest price, then sink and soar again.
+2018 was a year of changing tides, particularly with regards to data transparency - we had the GDPR come into effect, we witnessed the Cambridge Analytica scandal and we watched Bitcoin soar to nearly its highest price, then sink and soar again.
 With the growing awareness of Bitcoin (and the 700+ other cryptocurrencies like it) has come an unsurprising amount of discussion around the technology that makes it so unique: Blockchain.

 Most people with tech-awareness have strong opinions about Blockchain - they either love it, they hate it or they don’t really know what it is, beyond the fact that it’s somehow related to Bitcoin.
 So to begin, it’s important to note that Blockchain ≠ Bitcoin.
 Blockchain is a software that keeps unalterable records using cryptography, and Bitcoin is a cryptocurrency that uses Blockchain in order to be transparent and secure.

 ‘I need more than that.
 What exactly is Blockchain?’

 I suppose first we should clarify that for our purposes, ‘Blockchain’ really refers to a blockchain, which is a continuously growing list of records (known as blocks) that are linked and secured to one another cryptographically (through codes).
 Each block points at the previous block in the chain and includes a unique value representing the content of that record, as well as its location.
 This chain of data is different than a non-Blockchain linked list, which would have blocks that indicate to the previous block in the chain, but don’t actually show its value.